Off-road vehicles (ORVs) include vehicles such as ATVs, dirt bikes, ARGOs and quads.

 Limit your impact on the land

 Wetlands, alpine areas with thin soils, old growth forests, grasslands and ungulate ranges are quite sensitive.
-Stay on existing trails when you can and practice "tread lightly" principles to avoid damaging the landscape and local wildlife habitat.
+Stay on existing trails when you can and practise "tread lightly" principles to avoid damaging the landscape and local wildlife habitat.

 Find out more about limiting your impact on the land: